FIRST ALERT WEATHER: Warm, humid with a few showers

 TROPICS:

-- Rafael is a hurricane in the Southern Gulf of Mexico this morning.
+- Rafael is back to a “major” category 3 hurricane in the Central Gulf of Mexico this morning

 SUNDAY: Partly sunny, brief shower.
 67/84